 Optum Rx closely monitors and acts to influence legislation that has the potential to adversely impact pharmacy benefits offered by both fully insured and self-insured clients.

-Here is a quick summary of the latest PBM legal and legislative issues happening this fall:
+Here is a quick summary of the latest pharmacy benefit legislative and regulatory issues happening this winter:

 Why this matters